 Welcome leaders and coaches.
-Today we are talking about two brain tricks into a successful future: what does that look like and how do we get there?
+Today we are exploring two brain tricks into a successful future: what does that look like and how do we get there?
 Marilyn O’Hearne here with weekly wisdom.

 Brain Trick One into a Successful Future: Look into the future and imagine the headline six months from now or 12 months from now.

 - If we were reading about you or your team what would we be reading?